aiden1999/capstone/docs/planning.md

 - Operators in stations
   - Are there stations with one operator?
   - Are there stations with multiple operators?
+- Which stations are served by slow/fast trains

 ### Delays and Platform Changes